-You have the right to not participate in this evaluation.
-At any time, you also have the option to withdraw from the evaluation by verbally indicating this option as your choice.
-This decision will not affect your relationship with the Adler School of Professional Psychology or the Institute on Social Exclusion.
-Your agreement to participate is completely voluntary since you will not receive any tangible benefit or compensation for participation in the evaluation.
-If you are an Adler Psy.D. student and you elect to exercise your right not to participate in the simulation, you may do so without any penalty.
-In lieu of participating, you must write a five-page reflection paper that addresses the following:
+Students have the right to not participate in this simulation.
+At any time, students also have the option to withdraw from this experience by verbally indicating this option as their choice.
+This decision will not affect their relationship with Adler University or the Institute on Social Exclusion.
+The student's agreement to participate is voluntary since they do not receive any tangible benefit or compensation for participation in the evaluation.
+If a Psy.D. student elects to exercise his/her right not to participate in the simulation, he/she may do so without any penalty.
+In lieu of participating, the student must write a five-page reflection paper that addresses the following:

-- Please provide insight into why you decided not to participate. - What is social exclusion? - How does social exclusion happen (e.g. What are the mechanisms by which it occurs? - How can/should social exclusion be addressed? - What is the role of the practicing psychologist in addressing social exclusion? - Responses should be emailed to ise@adler.edu on or before a deadline agreed upon between the student and the faculty advisor.
-The paper will be graded on a PASS/FAIL scale.
+- Please provide insight into why you decided not to participate. - What is social exclusion? - How does social exclusion happen (e.g., What are the mechanisms by which it occurs?) - How can/should social exclusion be addressed? - What is the role of the practicing psychologist in addressing social exclusion? - Responses should be emailed to ise@adler.edu on or before a deadline agreed upon between the student and the faculty advisor.
+The paper will be graded on a PASS/FAII scale.